January 13th, 2013

-Strip malls are a necessary evil and a part of out daily lives.
-You know the type; uncomfortable parking lot, quick in-and-out, post offices, groceries, laundromats, massage parlors, and fine dining.
+Strip malls are a necessary evil and a part of our daily lives.
+You know the type; uncomfortable parking lots, quick in-and-out stops, post offices, grocery stores, laundromats, massage parlors, and fine dining.
 Wait.
 What?
 Fine dining?
 In a strip mall?
-Yes, really!
+Yes!
 In a strip mall.
 Right next to the dollar store.
 Sandwiched in between the PCS and Subway.
 No, I am not crazy.

-Strip malls began around the 1920’s or so I hear.
-The point is, they have been around for a while.
-I am not sure when this fad of housing amazing restaurants in strip malls started, but I am not complaining.
-I do know it wasn’t long ago that the best you could find in a strip mall was an Outback Steakhouse and a Chili’s.
+Strip malls began around the 1920s, or so I hear.
+I am not sure when the fad of housing restaurants in strip malls started, but I am not complaining.
+Not long ago, the best you could find in a strip mall was an Outback Steakhouse and a Chili’s.
 Yes, I am using the term “best” loosely.
-Now, I am not saying there are any Michelin stars type restaurants there, but these I am mentioning are not your typical “strip mall” eats.
-Sure, the first time I walked towards one highly recommended restaurant I had to pass neon lights and a bank drive-through.
+I am not saying there are any Michelin-type restaurants there, but these I am mentioning are not your typical “strip mall” eats.
+Sure, the first time I walked towards one highly recommended restaurant, I had to pass neon lights and a bank drive-through.
 I felt a little weird.
-Here I was wearing a nice dress, designer purse and heels, and someone is giving me a Papa John’s flyer?
-I became an instant believer.
-It seems Miami-Dade and Broward Counties are in a battle to see who can do it best.
-I am not sure who is winning, but I will driving back and forth to try them all out!
+Here I was, all dressed up, and someone handed me a Papa John’s flyer?
+It seems Miami-Dade and Broward County are battling it out to see who can do it best.
+I am still determining who is winning, but I plan on driving back and forth to try them all out!

-My first experience came with Graziano’s on Bird Rd. a long time ago.
-Nestled neatly next to a bowling alley and a check cashing store sits this Argentinian oasis.
+My first experience came with Graziano’s on Bird Rd. long ago.
+This Argentinian oasis is nestled neatly next to a bowling alley and a check-cashing store.
 It was a little shabby before, but it has been remodeled now for a while.
 I usually begin with a provoleta and then move on to an entraña (sometimes al caballo- with an egg on top) with a zanahoria y huevo side salad.
 I like to close dinner with panqueques de dulce de leche and a cortadito.
-Just color me happy. (that’s a grilled provolone, skirt steak, carrots/boiled egg salad and dulce de leche crepes for my gringo friends!)
+Just color me happy.
+(That’s grilled provolone, skirt steak, carrots/boiled egg salad, and dulce de leche crepes for my gringo friends!)

-If in Broward, you cannot miss La Brochette Bistro.
-Sure, it’s right next to Winn Dixie and has a neon sign outside.
-Once you go inside though, it all changes.
+When in Broward, you cannot miss La Brochette Bistro.
+Of course, it’s right next to Winn Dixie and has a neon sign outside.
+Once you go inside, though, none of that matters.
 It happens to be very good.
-The owner usually comes to greet you and it’s all upwards from there on.
+The owner usually comes to greet you, and it’s all upwards from there on.
 Go early.
-The more popular specials often run out, but never fear, there are a lot of them to choose from.
-It’s hard to make up your mind.
-As long as they don’t run out of the white chocolate bread (croissants) pudding then we are good.
+The more popular specials often run out quickly, but never fear, there are a lot of them to choose from.
+As long as they don’t run out of the white chocolate bread (croissants) pudding, then I’m good.
 Someone recently told me they now offer the pudding made out of Krispy Kreme doughnuts.
-I think a reservation there is in my near future (as in tonight maybe?).
-I love their warm bread that comes with a honey dollop.
-It’s hard to go against my better judgement to put the bread down and save room for everything else.
+I think a reservation there is in my near future (as in tonight, maybe?).
+I love the complimentary warm bread with the honey dollop.
+It’s hard to go against my better judgment to put the bread down to save room for everything else.
 I cannot get enough.
 The spinellus steak is also stellar.
-Add a $20 corkage fee if you bring your own wine (as we often do) and you are all set!
+Add a $20 corkage fee if you bring your own wine (as we often do), and you are all set!

-Now here’s a secret.
-Don’t tell anyone OK?
-Bon Picat.
+Now here’s a secret: Bon Picat.
 Tiny.
 Those that know about it don’t want to share it.
-I am surely breaking some kind of code here by raving about it.
-It is a husband and wife team and they offer authentic Spanish food.
-It has no more than 10 tables (if that) and it is usually very full.
+I am probably breaking some code here by raving about it.
+It is a husband and wife team, and they offer authentic Spanish food.
+It has no more than ten tables (if that) and it is usually very full.
 It is because of them that I now order octopus everywhere I go.
 You cannot miss their pulpo a la gallega.
 Amazing!
-I was running out of things to dip into the remaining sauce once the octopus was all gone.
+I often run out of things to dip into the remaining sauce once the octopus is gone.
 Do you want something not on the menu?
 Just ask!
 The owner will come out, talk to you and make something just for you.
 You heard it here.
 This is Doral’s most delicious hidden gem.

-Now I need you to get up, take a good stretch, and sit back down.
 We are nearing my last four strip mall picks.
 I have saved the best for last.
-They are ALL so different.
-They are ALL so special.
-Here we go…drums please…
+ALL so different.
+ALL so special.
+Drums, please…

 Eduardo de San Angel